juanpabloinformatica/dayTracker/README.md

 ## Ideas

 - Considering learning about low level programming
-- Read and do all the exercices of the book -> c the hard way
+- Read and do all the exercices of the book -> c the hard way --> **I need to work more on this**
 - Today I was thinking in pulishing my git skills, so maybe is good to spend some time doing this katas.
     link: <https://github.com/eficode-academy/git-katas>
 - I was thinking in taking notes of everything and maybe put it in a book like the ocaml one.
 If I do follow this.
     link: <https://myst-parser.readthedocs.io/en/latest/>

+- I need to start doing a brief summary of each chapter that I have done in nand2tetris, I have taken a lot of different approaches I am conscious that are not the more efficient but in this moment I am looking for developping thinking reasoning and have things done by my owns means.

 - Improve c++ knowledge
 - I will writte the os with c++